Qabel/qabel.github.io/Components-Drop.md

 access faking of his Qabel Drop Client.

+### Confidentiality
+The messages and direct meta data are encrypted.

+The content of the communication should not reach the outside.
+Messages that are exchanged between clients are completely encrypted.
+Corresponding meta data like lists of recipients, encryption methods and parameter are opaque in the encrypted block.
+The server cannot make assumptions over the structure or even the content.
+A possible authentication of the sender is happening inside of the encrypted message.

+The details of the encryption lie within the clients.
+Here we assume a public key procedure, whose negotiation process is happening outside of the drop protocol.
+Hence the actual content of the messages is pure cypher text.
+The protocol cannot enforce this, in principle any message can be exchanged.
+This is the task of a higher protocol level.

+### Data Avoidance
+Qabel Drop avoids the collection of unnecessary data.
+The only meta data used by the server is the arrival time of a message and the used drop.
+This time is used for differential polling for new messages (as new-messages-since-date).

+It is to bear in mind that additional meta data accumulates during the communication: Length of the messages, sender or the last proxy/exit of a cascade.

 ### Server and Protocol Design
 #### Paradigm
 * Servers are universal and lightweight.